Generic name: diphenhydramine [ DYE-fen-HYE-dra-meen ]

 Drinking alcohol can increase certain side effects of diphenhydramine.

 Ask a doctor or pharmacist before using any other medicine that may contain Simply Sleep.
 This includes medicines for sleep, cold/allergy symptoms, or anti-itch medicine used on the skin.
 Using too much this medicine may lead to a fatal overdose.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Simply Sleep may cause serious side effects.
 Stop using Simply Sleep and call your doctor at once if you have:

 severe drowsiness; or